marjiasdk/marjiasdk/README.md

 ## About Me:
 Hi!
-My name is Marjia Siddik and I am a First Year Computer Science Student at Dublin City University.<br>At the moment, my repositaries primarily consist of solutions to problems on competitive programming platforms & material to supplement my learning of languages.
+My name is Marjia Siddik and I am a First Year Computer Science Student at Dublin City University.<br></br>At the moment, my repositaries primarily consist of solutions to problems on competitive programming platforms & material to supplement my learning of languages.
 I hope to release projects soon.

 ## Languages: